maueroats/microbit-debug/README.md

 * Two different USB cables (C1 and C2).

 * On computer D1, both the left (label: U1) and right (label: U2)
   usb ports were tested.
-On computer D2 only one port was tested.
+On computer D2 only one port was tested (label: U3).

 ### Testing Results